-This website helps me share a few things I’ve created.
+This website is your introduction to a few things I’ve created.

-You can download or view some of them for free from this website, as pdf files or video clips.
-Some you can buy (hard copy) at places like Amazon.com and BarnesandNoble.com.
-One is a link to another website, where you can read my blog.
-Either way, these are some of the things I’ve made.
-Should you decide to take a look, I hope you enjoy them.
+Some you can download or view for free from this website, as pdf files or video clips.
+Some you can buy at places like Amazon.com and BarnesandNoble.com.
+Should you decide to take a look, I hope you enjoy what you find.